mboland23/Recipe-Recommender/README.md

  - saturated fat (PDV)
  - Carbohydrates(PDV)

-It also breaks out the ingredients column, which is originally a string of ingredients into a list of ingredients.
+It also breaks out the ingredients column, which was originally a string of ingredients into a list of ingredients.

 Finally, I created a subcategorization function that labeled recipes on 8 different food types that would allow users to subset based on food type in the recommendation tool.
 The last three subcategorizations are taken from the new nuitrition columns.
-The recipe type subcategorizations are as follows (note: recipes can fall in multiple categories and all recipes fall under the any subcategorization):
+The recipe type subcategorizations are as follows (note: recipes can fall in multiple categories and all recipes fall under the 'any' subcategorization):
  - any (no subcategorization)
  - vegetarian
  - not vegetarian